4d/docs/docs/Views/views.md

 To rename a view, you can use either:

-*	Click on the **Delete the selected view** button at the bottom of the View Editor:
+*	Click on the **Delete the selected view** button at the bottom of the View palette:

 	![](assets/en/Views/deleteView.png)